 '''

+RTEMS.SUCCESSFUL - port created successfully

+RTEMS.INVALID_NAME - invalid task name

+RTEMS.INVALID_ADDRESS - address not on four byte boundary

+RTEMS.INVALID_ADDRESS - id is NULL

-RTEMS.SUCCESSFUL - port created successfully RTEMS.INVALID_NAME - invalid task name RTEMS.INVALID_ADDRESS - address not on four byte boundary RTEMS.TOO_MANY - too many DP memory areas created
+RTEMS.TOO_MANY - too many DP memory areas created

 '''

 This directive creates a port which resides on the local node for the specified DPMA.
 The assigned port id is returned in id.
 This port id is used as an argument to other dual-ported memory manager directives to convert addresses within this DPMA.